Doewon-Studios/RunCapybaraRun/index.md

 **Run Capybara Run** is a fast-paced side-scrolling platformer where you guide a clever capybara through dynamic levels filled with obstacles and surprises.
 With fun visuals and smooth controls, the game offers an exciting experience for casual and competitive players alike.

-### Objective

-You play as a capybara trying to escape from pursuing villains (capybara lovers).
+Objective: You play as a capybara trying to escape from pursuing villains (capybara lovers).
 Run and jump across platforms, avoid traps, and collect mystery boxes that grant temporary hacks, hints, or power-ups.
 Reach the finish line without getting caught to win the game!

 ## User Guide